Rural Metro Fire responds to 2 vehicle crash in Halls

 HALLS, Tenn.
 (WATE) — A two-car crash happened on January 7 at around 7:45 pm at Maynardville Highway and Cunningham Road in the Halls Community.
-Two people were hurt, but their injuries were not life-threatening.
+Two people were hurt, but their injuries were not life-threatening according to Rural Metro.

-Rural Metro Fire says that most accidents happen in intersections, so it is essential to be careful when approaching and passing through them.
-The department reminds you to be aware of other drivers and your surroundings.
+Rural Metro Fire said that most accidents happen in intersections, so it is essential to be careful when approaching and passing through them.
+The department wants to remind the public to be aware of other drivers and their surroundings.

+“Please always use caution when approaching and passing thru an intersection, always being mindful of where other drivers may be.
+Watch for others, regardless if they’re watching for you!
+Be careful!” wrote the department on Facebook.

 If you have questions for Rural Metro Fire, please call the 24-hour membership line at 865-371-7495.